M G G Z W EW DC +- VSC VSCVSC +- SSC DC DC

 • What analysis types does Electrisim support?

-Electrisim supports load flow (power flow), short-circuit analysis, optimal power flow (OPF), and harmonic analysis, depending on the chosen engine (pandapower or OpenDSS).
+Electrisim supports load flow (power flow), short-circuit analysis, optimal power flow (OPF), harmonic analysis, and economic analysis (CAPEX, power losses, energy losses), depending on the chosen engine (pandapower or OpenDSS).
 You can model generators, transformers, lines, cables, loads, renewable generation, storage, and more.
 We are working on adding more functionality—see our roadmap for planned features.
 See our documentation for full capabilities.

 • Can I use Electrisim for commercial projects?